waggyz/femera-mini-app/README.md

 by version v0.1 can be maintained while providing the flexible data handling demonstrated by version v0.2.

+This mini-app is another step toward a comprehensive, modular framework for scientific computing and engineering simulations, capable of handling complex tasks related to processing, data management, physical simulations, numerical methods, and performance tracking.

 ## Femera demo mini-app installation

 Femera is distributed only as source code.
 It is intended to be built by the user and optimized for the specific hardware that it will be run on.
 Femera supports several optional external packages, which may be provided or built by the user.
 The Femera source includes instructions and scripts to help with this process.